 This is the second in a series of articles highlighting recent research findings in the field of acupuncture.
 Acupuncture is sometimes discounted as a sham or as a placebo, however there is a great deal of research consistently proving acupuncture to be an effective, safe and natural way to treat many problems that lots of people face today.
 We seek to bring you relevant and interesting updates in this series.

 This is the first of a series of articles highlighting recent research findings in the field of acupuncture.
-Acupuncture is sometimes discounted as a sham or as a placebo, however there is a great deal of research consistently proving acupuncture to be an effective, safe and natural way to treat many problems that lots of people face today.
-We seek to bring you relevant and interesting updates in this series.
+Acupuncture is sometimes discounted as a sham or as just a placebo, however there is a great deal of research suggesting that acupuncture can be of benefit for many problems that people face today.
+I seek to bring you relevant and interesting updates in this series.

 Acupuncture and Fertility